Queries

 Live Queries

 Live queries are executed by LogScale during ingestion and are used to provide 'live' information from the ingested data.
 Because the data is processed when it is ingested, the results can be returned quicker than if the system waited for the data to be ingested and stored on disk.
-This is particularly use in dashboards, but also the built-in alerting system.
+This is particularly useful in dashboards, but also for built-in alerting system.

 When executing a live query, the time interval is always a time window relative to now, for example the last 5 minutes or the last day.
 Live queries are made up of the historical element and the live element, with the live element directly querying data that is being actively ingested.